-A kit home is a standard house that is partially built in sections in a factory which can then be assembled on site by the owner or a registered builder.
+A kit home is a standard house that’s partially built in sections in a factory, which can then be assembled on site by the owner or a registered builder.

 This type of DIY home construction can save you a significant amount of time and money depending on what type of home you want and where you’re building.

-We recommend that you only consider constructing a kit home if you have experience working in the construction industry or are hiring a builder to construct the kit for you.
+We recommend that you only consider constructing a kit home if you’ve experience working in the construction industry or are hiring a builder to construct the kit for you.
 If you’re building the home yourself then please refer to our owner builder page.